WNBA 101: Everything You Need to Know for Your Hot Sports Summer

 Watching WNBA games are never just about the games themselves, but it’s also about the conversations that are embedded around the games.
 With that in mind, here’s some of what people are talking about right now:

-+ Equal access to pay and facilities.
-This is definitely tied to the point above (see: capitalism and sexism), but a fact that stuns a lot of casual watchers is that it was only this year — 27 years in the making — before a single WNBA team, the Las Vegas Aces, had a standalone practice facility to call their own.
-In fact, WNBA superstar Candace Parker (who is gay, just a fun lil reminder that I like to point out the gays!) said that in her entire multi-decade career she had never even had a permanent locker to call her own!
-Which was a deciding factor in her decision to sign with the Aces this year.
-Breanna Stewart (also gay) made the ability to fly on chartered flights between games a central issue in her off-season free agency before signing with the New York Liberty.
-The league is improving on this, but the fact that the WNBA expects players to fly commercial, and deal with the stress it causes on their bodies, shocked their peers in the NBA.
-Because, frankly, it’s crap!
+This is definitely tied to the league expansion point above (see: capitalism and sexism), but a fact that stuns a lot of casual watchers is that a lot of what would be considered “standard practices” for a professional team (team meals before and after practice, standalone practice facilities, chartered flights, hell even… personal lockers) has not been available to all WNBA teams, even 28 years later.
+In fact, before she retired, WNBA superstar Candace Parker (who is gay, just a fun lil reminder that I like to point out the gays!) said that in her entire multi-decade career she had never even had a permanent locker to call her own!
+Which was a deciding factor in her decision to sign with the Las Vegas Aces after leaving the Chicago Sky.

 (A’ja Wilson’s not gay, she’s just fun.
 But the point remains!)